-Our beagle use to eat grass and every time he did, he would vomit.
+Our beagle used to eat grass sometimes and every time he did, he would vomit.

 Why do dogs eat grass?

-This study revealed that although grass ingestion was common among dogs, no relationship with clinical illness was
+However, a study performed by the UC Davis School of Veterinary Medicine, found that although eating grass was a common behavior seen in dogs, no relationship with clinical illness was identified.

 Further investigation revealed that dogs without regular access to grass were more likely to vomit after ingesting it.